jnferner/blog/source/_drafts/theories-of-consciousness.md

 Think about what activities of your mind you can consciously perceive.
 You are aware of the images in front of your eye (or your [illusion thereof](#Predictive-Processing)).
 You can be aware of your emotions.
 You are aware of whether you're feeling a bit cold or too hot.
 You are aware of this sentence you're reading.
 Now imagine all the things going on in your mind that are not currently part of your consciousness.
 There's passive information, like how this blog post started.
 If you think about it, you might recall the words, so the information must be stored in your brain.
 But had I not prompted you, you would probably not have thought about them.
 Similarly, even though you're not aware of it in this very moment, you can instantly bring the time you planned on going to bed today into your consciousness.
 Then there's also activity that you cannot bring into your consciousness.
 You cannot perceive how your hypothalamus decides which hormones the pituary gland should secrete.
 You cannot perceive how a memory is formed or erased.
 Ever had the the feeling you were being watched, but did not know why you felt that way?
-Your brain apparently generated a hypothesis, but you had no access to it.
+Your brain apparently generated a hypothesis, but you had no access to it [^5].
 Think about the last movie you saw.
 Close your eyes and try to list as many names of characters in the movie as you can, including minor roles.
 Done?
 Now ask yourself: what exactly happened when you tried to recall the names?
 If you're like me, flashes of some scenes might have popped into your head and some dialog started playing in your memories.
 The protagonists and villains came up instantly, and when remembering the story, some side characters will have come up as well.
 But the really interesting part is when you hit the metaphorical brick wall and know there are some missing names that you just cannot recall.
 You already went through the plot and all scenes you remember and are stuck.
 No methods are helping anymore.
 You concentrate on... something?
 And poof, at some point a new name comes into your mind after all.
 What happened the second before you remembered the name?
-Your mind was clearly doing something, otherwise you wouldn't have gotten a result, but the action is hidden to you [^5].
+Your mind was clearly doing something, otherwise you wouldn't have gotten a result, but the action is hidden to you [^6].

 ### The Theater of the Mind